Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 A: You can delete or move the download folder after Wabbajack is finished.
 However, when redownloading or updating the list Wabbajack will redownload *all* files that it can not find proper matches for, so consider this if you have slow internet, don't have nexus premium, or value your time in general.

 ### Q: Can I uncap the FPS?
 A: The list is capped to 61 FPS by default.
 While [SSE Display Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/34705) adjusts timing values based on framerate to prevent physics from spazzing out at high framerates, some mods may use havok code that still rely on a ~60 FPS cap to prevent physics-based issues.
-If you wish to uncap the FPS, then you can do so in the ENB menu **AND** in the `SSEDisplayTweaks.ini` file in the `[Performance] SSE Display Tweaks - Modified` mod.
+If you wish to uncap the FPS, then you can do so in the ENB menu by prressing `END` in-game.

+### Q: Why does unsheating weapons put me in third-person?
+Can I play the list in first-person?
+A: The list is designed for third-person gameplay and first-person combat is not supported at all.
+Do not report any first-person gameplay related issues to me, I don't care.

 ### Q: What mod is it that makes favorited items/potions/quest items show on my character?
 A: [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001).
-You can open the menu with `Left Shift+Backspace` to customize what you want to show and what you don't want to show.
+You can open the menu with `F12` to customize what you want to show and what you don't want to show.

 ### Q: How do I reposition my weapons? / Can I have swords on my back?
-A: Open the [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001) GUI with `Left Shift + Backspace` and reposition your equipment.
+A: Open the [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001) GUI with `F12` and reposition your equipment.

 ### Q: How do I remove the Glenmoril Witch Head from showing on my character?
-A: Open the [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001) GUI with `Left Shift + Backspace`, under `Display Manager` click View > Custom items, look for `Quest - Left Skull`, scroll down to `Equipment overrides`, expand `Glenmoril Witch Head`, and under `General` tick the box next to `Disabled`.
+A: Open the [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001) GUI with `F12`, under `Display Manager` click View > Custom items, look for `Quest - Left Skull`, scroll down to `Equipment overrides`, expand `Glenmoril Witch Head`, and under `General` tick the box next to `Disabled`.

 ### Q: How do I remove [Insert Quest Item] from showing on my character?
 A: I'm not going to write a QA for *EVERY SINGLE* quest item that is displayed via IED.
 You can figure it out based on the instructions above.